WCIND: 'The DOT for the water'

 By BOB MUDGE

-People trying to get on or off the island of Venice when a bridge is up are all too familiar with the “ditch,” formally known as the Gulf Intracoastal Waterway (GICW).
+People trying to get in and out of Venice when a bridge is up are all too familiar with the “ditch,” formally known as the Gulf Intracoastal Waterway.

-But even though they fund it, they probably know little about the West Coast Inland Navigation District (WCIND), whose job it is to make sure the GICW remains navigable between the Calooshatchee River in Fort Myers and the Anclote River near Tampa.
+But even though property owners fund it, they probably know little about the West Coast Inland Navigation District, whose job it is to make sure the GICW remains navigable between the Calooshatchee River in Fort Myers and the Anclote River near Tampa.

-Serving as the local sponsor for the U.S. Army Corps of Engineers, which dug the federal waterway, “is our core mission,” said WCIND Executive Director Justin McBride.
+Serving as the local sponsor for the U.S. Army Corps of Engineers — which dug the federal waterway in the early 1960s — “is our core mission,” said WCIND executive director Justin McBride.
 “That’s why the WCIND exists.

-“We’re DOT [the Department of Transportation] for the water, making sure the channels are marked, deep and wide enough.”
+“We’re (the Department of Transportation) for the water, making sure the channels are marked, deep and wide enough.”

+That’s the mission the state of Florida gave it when it created the WCIND in 1947.

 It was also authorized to assist its member counties — Manatee, Sarasota, Charlotte and Lee — with “implementing navigation projects, waterway research, erosion and accretion studies and environmental restoration projects.”